krouser/update_gits/README.md

 # update_gits
-bash script to update git
-a simple bash script to update git
+A simple bash script to update git